Code24x7-R/Flashcard-Gen/README.md

 -  Example: <https://code24x7-r.github.io/Flashcard-Gen/>

 ## 7. Future Enhancements
--   **Quiz Mode:** A study mode that quizzes the user on the current flashcard set.
 -   **Image Generation:** Add an option to generate relevant images for flashcards using a model like Imagen.
 -   **Spaced Repetition System (SRS):** Implement an algorithm to schedule card reviews for optimal learning.
 -   **Sharing:** Allow users to share their flashcard sets with others via a unique URL.